lzkostina/Graph-Aware-Mixed-Effects-Models/README.md

 # Graph-Aware-Mixed-Effects-Models

-Efficient, reproducible Python implementation of the EM algorithm for the Graph-Aware Mixed-Effects (GA-ME) model for brain connectivity networks, based on Kim, Kessler & Levina (2023, Annals of Applied Statistics).
+Efficient reproducible Python implementation of the EM algorithm for the Graph-Aware Mixed-Effects model for brain connectivity networks, based on Kim, Kessler & Levina (2023, Annals of Applied Statistics).
 This project focuses on scalable estimation (Woodbury identity + block coordinate descent) and a reproducible demo pipeline suitable for running on a laptop.

-*Reference paper:*
+**Reference paper:**
 https://projecteuclid.org/journals/annals-of-applied-statistics/volume-17/issue-3/Graph-aware-modeling-of-brain-connectivity-networks/10.1214/22-AOAS1709.short
 ---